WickedShell/clj-taskpool/README.md

 my-pool-3 finished 9
 ```

 Notice that tasks are run as soon as they are submitted, you don't need to prompt the pool to check for any new tasks.
+Duplicate tasks (either not yet begun, or currently being processed) will be discarded.
+Once a task has completed it could be added to the pool again.

 Rather then submitting tasks one at a time, a `set` of additional tasks can be added instead.